walze/create-daml-app/README.md

 ```
 ./daml-start.sh
 ```
+This will continue running to serve ledger requests.

-After this, start the UI server via
+Next, in another terminal window, start the UI server via
 ```
+cd ui/
 yarn start
 ```
 This should open a browser window with a login screen.
 If it doesn't, you